robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-18 16:09:28 UTC
+**Last Updated:** 2025-10-18 16:40:36 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
+**Recommendation:** Please check back later around 16:40 UTC for the next update or when the webcam is expected to be operational again.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The image displays a gray background with red border and text indicating \

 ---